trevordbunch/cis411_lab1_CI/labreports/LAB_Template.md

 ___

 # Step 1: Fork this repository
-- The URL of my forked repository: ENTER URL HERE
+- The URL of my forked repository: https://github.com/RomanSearle/cis411_lab1_CI/tree/purelab
 - The accompanying diagram of what my fork precisely and conceptually represents...
+- {CREATE THIS AND ENTER IT AS A PNG}

 # Step 2: Clone your forked repository from the command line
-- My local file directory is...
+- My local file directory is C:\Users\Roman\Documents\GitHub\cis411_lab1_CI\labreports
-- The command to navigate to the directory when I open up the command line is...
+- The command to navigate to the directory when I open up the command line is $ cd Documents/GitHub/cis411_lab1_CI/labreports/

 # Step 3: Run the application locally
 - My GraphQL response from adding myself as an account on the test project